ibm-cloud-docs/cis/best-practices.md

 * `X-Forwarded-For`
 * `True-Client-IP` (optional)

-You can restore user IP addresses using a variety of tools, for infrastructures such as Apache, Windows IIS, and NGINX.
+You can restore user IP addresses by using various tools for infrastructures such as Apache, Windows IIS, and NGINX.

 ## Best practice 2: Incorporate {{site.data.keyword.cis_short_notm}} IP addresses to make integration smoother
 {: #best-practice-incorporate-cis-ip-addresses}

-Here are the two steps to take:
+Take the following two steps:

 * Remove any rate limiting of {{site.data.keyword.cis_short_notm}} IP addresses
 * Set up your ACLs to allow only {{site.data.keyword.cis_short_notm}} IP addresses and other trusted parties